tokn-authenticator/tokn/README.md

 - **It minds its own business.** No account, no telemetry, no Google Play Services on your device.
-- **Encrypted by default.** The local vault is stored in an SQLCipher database;
+- **Encrypted by default.** The local vault is stored in an SQLCipher database, with your password run through Argon2id before it ever touches the key.
+Unlock it with a password, biometrics, or both; each method unlocks the same vault independently, so losing one does not lock you out of the others.
-  unlock with biometrics (with a password fallback) or a password alone.
 - **Hide on demand.** Optional screenshot protection keeps codes out of the recents preview and blocks screen capture.
 - **Standards based.** TOTP and HOTP per [RFC 6238][totp-rfc] and